Friday, February 2, 2018

 His time in the band only lasted a couple years and a few albums, but he was welcomed by the fan base, and folks were naturally concerned for his welfare once the ‘Mats split up.
 He spent a bit of time touring with the also-newly solo Dan Baird from the Georgia Satellites, and while he had no desire to be a frontman, he had enough support in the Twin Cities to finance a solo album, albeit via an offshoot of Twin/Tone.
 The Old New Me even beat Paul Westerberg’s solo debut into stores by a few months; Westerberg is vaguely credited among the performers, one of which is future Jayhawk Tim O’Reagan.

 The album is a pleasing blend of Stonesy chords and riffing (best exemplified by “Rockin’ Here Tonight”) and sh-t-kicking honky tonk.
 In other words, fun.
 “Isn’t It” is a wonderful groove with a roller-rink organ for accent.
 “Partners In Crime” sounds like Westerberg is in the mix, and his influence is felt on “Taken On The Chin”.
 The best song is “The Ballad Of The Opening Band”, a tender tribute to all those also-rans from a man who knew them well.
+(Compare with the well-landed insults in “Ain’t Exactly Good”.)
 It’s followed by a rendition of the obscure James Burton instrumental “Love Lost” for a wonderful coda.

 Three years later Times Like This slipped out, with a little more money spent on the packaging, and more experimental, almost lo-fi tracking, as on the clattery “Jungle Out There” and “Chrome Lipstick”.
-There’s also more self-referencing of life as a working musician this time, from the first half of the band-setting-up medley of “Not Yet/Ain’t No Fair (In A Rock ‘N’ Roll Love Affair)” through “Nowheres Near” (Westerberg shows up here too) to “Radio Word Hook Hit”, which doesn’t have one.
+There’s also more self-referencing of life as a working musician this time, from the first half of the band-setting-up medley of “Not Yet/Ain’t No Fair (In A Rock ‘N’ Roll Love Affair)” through “Nowheres Near” to “Radio Word Hook Hit”, which doesn’t have one.
 The album’s not as fun, and a little more jaded, though people like it.
-Bruce Springsteen even recorded a yet-to-be-released cover of “Girlfriend”.
+Bruce Springsteen even recorded a yet-to-be-released cover of “Girlfiend”.

 From there he gave up on superstardom and mostly gigged around Minneapolis in between day jobs until a stroke felled him in 2012.
 Musicians and friends rallied to help with his medical bills, which led to the “Songs For Slim” project.
 The first release was a covers EP credited to the Replacements, which was mostly Westerberg and Tommy Stinson, except for Chris Mars’ one-man band rendition of “Radio Word Hook Hit” (he also did the artwork); similar benefit singles by other friends and admirers would follow, eventually collected on a double LP.
-His two albums were also repackaged for the first time on vinyl for a Record Store Day as My Old New Records; following his death in 2024, the going rate of his catalog, new or used, skyrocketed.
+His two albums were also repackaged for the first time on vinyl for a Record Store Day as My Old New Records.

 Slim Dunlap The Old New Me (1993)—3